htailor/simulation_dna/README.md

 $ ./Nucleation
 ```

 This will initiate a user interface asking for parameters needed for the calculations.
-The second method bypasses the user interface and allows the passing of parameters from the command line
+The second method bypasses the user interface and allows the passing of parameters from execution

 ```
 $ ./Nucleation --L <INT> --m <INT> --N <INT> --eta_b <DOUBLE> --kappa <DOUBLE> --sigma <DOUBLE> --umin <INT> --umax <INT>